← Back to 後漢書

 使 祿 祿

-On jiashen the minister of works proclaimed at Gaozu’s temple the ban on non-Liu kings, citing Lü’s murder of Liu princes of Zhao, 〉The three young sons of Gaozu are named.〉 until Zhou Bo destroyed Lü Lu and Lü Chan. 〉Both were Lü affines holding army posts.〉 〉Zhou and Chen ended the Lü coup.〉 The Liu house had nearly fallen but recovered.
+On jiashen the minister of works proclaimed at Gaozu’s temple the ban on non-Liu kings, citing Lü’s murder of Liu princes of Zhao, 〈The three young sons of Gaozu are named.〉 until Zhou Bo destroyed Lü Lu and Lü Chan. 〈Both were Lü affines holding army posts.
+After Empress Lu died, the Lu clan each held the northern and southern armies and wished to cause disorder; Zhou Bo, Chen Ping, and the others executed them.〉 The Liu house had nearly fallen but recovered.
 Lü should no longer receive joint cult with Gaozu.
-Lady Bo’s maternal virtue deserved honor instead, 〉She was Wendi’s mother.〉 Wendi’s reign secured the line down to Guangwu.
+Lady Bo’s maternal virtue deserved honor instead, 〈She was Wendi’s mother.〉 Wendi’s reign secured the line down to Guangwu.
 Bo was to be canonized as Gao empress and paired with earth worship.
-Lü’s tablet would be relegated to a side park with seasonal offerings only.” 〉The “park” was a lesser necropolis enclosure.〉
+Lü’s tablet would be relegated to a side park with seasonal offerings only.” 〈The “park” was a lesser necropolis enclosure.〉

 The eleventh month closed with an eclipse on jiazi.